+Every living creature has intrinsic value and is a sentient being.
 The NSPCA considers that the welfare of an animal includes its physical and mental state and that good animal welfare implies both fitness and a sense of well-being.

-The Council believes that an animal's welfare should be considered in terms of five freedoms which form a logical and comprehensive framework for analysis of welfare within any animal use together with the steps and constraints of an effective livestock industry: -
+The Council believes that the animal's welfare should be considered in terms of the five freedoms which are a globally recognised framework for animal welfare.